greg1951/react-readme-docs/Typescript-course/Data-Fetching-Zod.md

 **Notes:**

-- Added two Zod schemas above the App component.
+- Two new Zod schemas were added, above the start of the App component.
 (That location ensures the schemas are only created once.)

 - The `data` variable constaining the posts retrieved from the `get` utility function are simply converted, without the necessity for an alias.

-- The `parse` method associated with the Zod `expectedResponseDataSchema` schema knows about the schema and allows a conversion by Zod.
+- The `parse` method associated with the Zod `expectedResponseDataSchema` schema knows about the schema and allows a conversion by Zod. **Didn't have to write the conversion.**

 - For comparison purposes, here is what was required **without Zod**.